 This is also a good way to make sure that you have R and edgeR installed and working correctly.

 Supposedly a better way to get R and Python to play together is to use rpy2 a Python module that provides a translation layer, allowing you to call R functionality directly from Python.
-However, I’ve been unable to get it to work.
-There’s at least one paper that uses rpy2 to run edgeR, but the code in that paper doesn’t run for me.
-I also tried another example that looked good and couldn’t get that to work either.
+However, in the past I've been unable to get it to work.
+There's at least one paper that uses rpy2 to run edgeR, but the code in that paper didn't run for me.
+I also tried another example that looked good and couldn't get that to work either.
 If you want to have a go at it, more power to you!

 If you're on a machine with a unixy command line tools, you can use